noslouch/test-inset/README.md

 ## Tracking

-Integrate tracking (of clicks and other interactions) using this snippet:
+Integrate tracking (of clicks and other interactions) using the snippet below.
+Be sure to replace `your-slug-here`.

 ```js
 function trackAction(action) {